A Virtual Visit to the Tidepools

 Now that's more like it!
 A good example of low tide - let's begin our exploration!

-When you arrive at the tidepools, stop first at the bulletin board at the trailhead and check out the latest exhibit.
-A call box is located here in case of emergency.
+When you arrive at the tidepools, stop first at the kiosk at the trailhead and check out the latest exhibit.

 The trail ends at a grouping of balanced rocks, deposited on their rocky perch by strong wave action.